shekharpandey10/Data-structure/README.md

 # Data-structure
-this is belongs to the data structure and algorithm.
+this is belongs to the data structure and algorithm